Naira Ali

-Nabattu Naira Ali (born 5 December 1988) best known as Naira Ali, is a Ugandan musician and performer.
+Nabattu Naira Ali (born 5 December 1988) is a Ugandan musician and performer.

 Early childhood and education

 Nabattu was born on 5 December 1988 to Ssesanga Ali and Ssesanga Hawa, She is from the Enjovu (which means Elephant) clan in Buganda.

 She got her primary education at a Muslim Girls Primary School and was awarded her Ordinary level certificate in 2004 at East High School.
 She was a member of the East High School entertainment club, known as "Da Bliss Club".

 In 2006 she obtained her A level certificate at Kibibi Secondary School, where she served as an entertainment prefect.

 In 2012 she graduated with a Bachelors of Industrial and Fine Art, majoring in graphics and fashion desiging from the Margaret Trowell School of Industrial and Fine Arts (MTSIFA) at Makerere University.

 A mother, Nabattu relocated to the US in 2019.

 Career

 Music career

 She wrote and recorded her first song with Dove MC at the age of 14 in True Vine Studios [sic]and produced by Didi in 2001.
 She was signed by Purple Chord Africa, a music company, in 2015.

 In 2019 she performed at the Ugandan North American Association (UNAA) convention which was aimed at promoting cultural diversity and economic empowerment through creating a strong diaspora community.
 The event was held at the Hyatt Regency Hotel in Chicago alongside other musicians, including Kenneth Mugabi, Jose Chameleon, and John Blaq.